Relating the Diverse Merger Histories and Satellite Populations of Nearby Galaxies: Significance of the Relationship

+In Figure \ref{fig:sat-residuals}, we first show the stellar mass of each galaxy (see Table \ref{tab:obs}) against the estimated dominant merger mass (left). $M_{\rm\star,Dom}$\ is not expected to be particularly well correlated with galaxy mass \citep[e.g.,][]{bell2017,dsouzabell2018a}, and we find this to be true for our observed sample.
 Using dark matter halo catalogs from Illustris-TNG and the abundance matching method, \cite{carlsten2021} found an average relation between the stellar mass of the central galaxy, $\log_{10}M_{\rm \star,Gal}$, and the number of $M_V\,{<}\,{-}9$\ satellites within a 150\,kpc projected radius, $N_{\rm Sat}$\ --- the same definition used in this paper.
-In Figure \ref{fig:sat-residuals} (left) we show this average relation, and its large estimated scatter, along with the $M_{\rm \star,Gal}$\ and $N_{\rm Sat}$\ for the eight observed galaxies (as well as galaxies from the FIRE simulation, which will be discussed in \S\,\ref{sec:model-comparison}).
+In Figure \ref{fig:sat-residuals} (center) we show this average relation, and its large estimated scatter, along with the $M_{\rm \star,Gal}$\ and $N_{\rm Sat}$\ for the eight observed galaxies (as well as galaxies from the FIRE simulation, which will be discussed in \S\,\ref{sec:model-comparison}).
 The stellar masses assumed for this galaxy sample vary relatively substantially throughout the literature.
 Comparing available methods for stellar mass estimation \citep[e.g.,][]{bell2003,querejeta2015}, we estimate a typical uncertainty of 0.2\,dex on each stellar mass.
 It is worth noting that the subsequent full possible 0.4\,dex stellar mass range considered for each galaxy is more than half of the full stellar mass range of 0.58\,dex for the sample.
 This is an unfortunate limitation of stellar mass comparison that cannot be avoided.

-To assess the potential impact of galaxy mass on the observed relationship, we evaluate the residual $N_{\rm Sat}$\ for each galaxy from its predicted average, $\left<N_{\rm Sat}\right>$, estimated from its stellar mass (see Table \ref{tab:obs}) and the \cite{carlsten2021} relation.
+To assess the potential impact of galaxy mass on satellite number, we evaluate the residual $N_{\rm Sat}$\ for each galaxy from its predicted average, $\left<N_{\rm Sat}\right>$, estimated from its stellar mass (see Table \ref{tab:obs}) and the \cite{carlsten2021} relation.
 Given the small dynamic range in stellar mass, yet steep $M_{\rm \star,Gal}{-}N_{\rm Sat}$\ relation, small changes in $M_{\rm \star,Gal}$\ have a large change in expected $N_{\rm Sat}$.
 It is important to incorporate these uncertainties from the stellar mass of the main galaxy.
 Accordingly, we run 10,000 Monte Carlo tests to convert the individual points to probability density space.
 For each test, we assess $M_{\rm \star,Dom}$\ and $N_{\rm Sat}{-}\left<N_{\rm Sat}\right>$\ for each of the eight systems as random draws from a Gaussian random variable with width equal to the estimated uncertainty in each direction.

 We show the results of this Monte Carlo experiment in Figure \ref{fig:sat-residuals} (right).
 Due to the large overlapping uncertainties, the eight individual measurements naturally cluster into three broad groups in $M_{\rm \star,Dom}$\ --- $8.1\,{\lesssim}\,\log_{10}M_{\rm \star,Dom}\,{\lesssim}\,8.9$, $9\,{\lesssim}\,\log_{10}M_{\rm \star,Dom}\,{\lesssim}\,9.8$, and $10.2\,{\lesssim}\,\log_{10}M_{\rm \star,Dom}\,{\lesssim}\,11$.
 For each of these three $M_{\rm \star,Dom}$\ bins, we calculate the average $N_{\rm Sat}{-}\left<N_{\rm Sat}\right>$.
 A clear positive correlation is visible between $M_{\rm \star,Dom}$\ and $N_{\rm Sat}{-}\left<N_{\rm Sat}\right>$\ across the three bins.